Nyad defends record-breaking Cuba-U.S. swim against doubters

 "The current, which was pulling her in north-northwestern flow, was as perfect as you could get," Roffer said.
 "It would explain why her speed was faster during that period."

-John Bartlett, one of Nyad's navigators, said on the call that Nyad's speed for nearly six hours - beginning about halfway through the trek - averaged 3.97 miles per hour.
+John Bartlett, one of Nyad's navigators, said on the call Tuesday that Nyad's speed for nearly six hours - beginning about halfway through the trek - averaged 3.97 miles per hour (6.39 kph)

-Nyad, who was patient and in good spirits while answering numerous detailed questions from colleagues and reporters, said that during "this record-breaking swim I never touched the boat, not even an inadvertent touch."

-But after more than two hours she grew briefly exasperated with her inquisitors.
-She said that in the eight days since the race, she has had little time to review all the media coverage.